swanked/Plex-Discord-Bot/docs/Setup_Docker.md

 ### Windows 10 *Pro* Setup
 1. Download Docker CE from here: https://www.docker.com/get-started (Account required)
 2. Download the contents of this repo from [here](../../../archive/master.zip) into a folder of your choice.
 3. Open a command prompt at that folder.
-(Shift + Right-click "Open in Powershell")
+(Shift + Right-click "Open Powershell window here")
 4. Run this command to build the image: `docker build --rm -f "Dockerfile" -t plex-discord-bot:latest .`
-5. Use the sample.env.config file to create a env.config file.
+5. Use the sample.env.config file to create a env.config file with your information filled in.
 6. Use this command to start the bot: `docker run --env-file enc.config --rm -it plex-discord-bot:latest`

 ### Windows 7+ or Windows 10 Home Setup
 1. Download and install Docker Toolbox using the instructions [here](https://docs.docker.com/toolbox/overview/)
 2. Download the contents of this repo from [here](../../../archive/master.zip) into a folder of your choice.
 3. Open a command prompt at that folder.
-(Shift + Right-click "Open in Powershell")
+(Shift + Right-click "Open Powershell (Win 10)/command (Win 7) window here")
 4. Run this command to build the image: `docker build --rm -f "Dockerfile" -t plex-discord-bot:latest .`
-5. Use the sample.env.config file to create a env.config file.
+5. Use the sample.env.config file to create a env.config file with your information filled in.
 6. Use this command to start the bot: `docker run --env-file enc.config --rm -it plex-discord-bot:latest`

 ### Mac (2010+ hardware with at least El Capitan 10.11 or newer)